polina-tsvilodub/LLM_link/README.md

 **Tasks:** Humor, Irony, Conversational Maxims (start with Conversational Maxims?)

 **Measurements we could use:**
 1. Models can see all options
     1.1.
-Proportion of generated Responses (start point); 1.2.
-Surprisal of generated Responses (baseline, directly comparable to human data)
+Proportion of generated Responses (start point, directly comparable to human data);
+    1.2.
+Surprisal of generated Responses (continuous variable instead of discrete)
+    1.3 Categorise response according to their conditional probability (baseline, very similar to 1.1)
-2. Models can only see the critical response (i.e. non-literal meaning) 2.1.
-Ask models the categorical likelihood of that reading (proportion) 2.2.
+2. Models can only see the critical response (i.e. non-literal meaning)
+    2.1.
+Ask models for the categorical likelihood of that reading (proportion)
+    2.2.
 Surprisal of embedded Responses
 3. Models see nothing
     3.1.
-Ask the model for its interpretation and manually annotate them into categories 3.2.
-Look at the embeddings?
+Ask the model for its interpretation and manually annotate them into categories
+    3.2.
+Look at word embeddings?

+**How many trials per experiment run, and how many runs:**
 4 Measurements (), 3 tasks, 3 models, 40 Sätze * 5 mal (HW: statistisch power)
 4 * 3 * 3 * 200 (HW: Schätzung von Zeit)

 40 Sätze * 10 mal (Durchgänge) * 5 mal (Durchläufe)
 40 Sätze * 30 PPs (1 Durchlauf)
 ## Data Analysis

 ## Writing